-[10 : 24] Would we disagree about anything in the Bible?
+[8:53] Can we disagree about anything in the Bible?
 Would John understand that?
 Would John approve of folks dividing over every minute detail?
-Would he approve of dividing with folks that don't hold the same theological position in exactly the same way as you?
+Would he approve of us dividing with folks that don't hold the same theological position in exactly the same way as us?

-Would John say to you, have absolutely nothing to do with people like that?
+Would John say to you, have absolutely nothing to do with them?
 No, of course he wouldn't.
 That's not what he means.
 John in this letter is dealing with the fundamental truths of Jesus Christ.

 Nothing less than the fundamental truths of the gospel.
-If we are to understand what John is talking about, then we need to note two aspects.
+If we are to understand what John is talking about, then we need to know two aspects of John's teaching.

-Two aspects of John's teaching.
-Firstly, in verses 1 to 6, the truth unites us in love.
+That firstly, in verse 1 to 6, the truth unites us in love.
 The truth unites us in love.

-And secondly, verses 7 to 13, the truth divides us from lies.
+And secondly, verse 7 to 13, the truth divides us from lies.

 The truth divides us from lies.
-Well, firstly then, verses 1 to 6, the truth unites us in love.

-[11:38] Truth isn't the only key word in this letter.
+Well, firstly then, the truth unites us in love.
+Truth isn't the only key word in this letter.
 The other key word is love.

-We see it in the opening verses.
+[10:01] We see it in the opening verses.
 The truth in John and all believers makes us love in our local churches.

-And it causes us to love other churches.
-Other churches that too hold to the truth.
-This love in the truth is of such importance to John that he spends verses 4 to 6 emphasizing this.
+And it causes us to love other churches too that hold to the truth.

+This love in the truth is of such importance to John that he spends verse 4 to 6 emphasizing this.
 That this love is found in the church because of the truth.

-Look at verses 4 to 6.
-Verse 4.
-Walking in the truth.
+Look at verse 4 and verse 6.
+Verse 4, walking in the truth.
 And to the end of verse 5.
 This is the commandment that we have had from the beginning.

 That we love one another.
 So to walk according to his commands, verse 6, is to walk in love.
 Walking in truth and walking in love are two aspects of the same thing.